-Personal Loans have become quite popular in the recent times due to the ease of their availability.
+Personal Loans have become quite popular in recent times due to the ease of their availability.
 In addition, they do not even call for the need of collateral, thereby making them borrowers’ first choice when in need of immediate credit.
-The documentation required with personal loan is also minimal that entails the basic personal and income proof documents with photographs.
+The documentation required with a personal loan is also minimal that entails the basic personal and income proof documents with photographs.

 You are aware that the need for credit could arise at any point in life without allowing you the luxury of saving or planning.
 How well can you manage such situations when you need a personal loan and are faced with a bad credit score or are in a low-income situation?